Netcracker/KubeMarine/documentation/Installation.md

 *Can restart service*: Always yes, `docker` or `containerd`

-*Overwrite files*: Yes, by default `/etc/docker/daemon.json` or `/etc/containerd/config.toml`, `/etc/crictl.yaml` and `/etc/containers/registries.conf`, backup is created
+*Overwrite files*: Yes, by default `/etc/docker/daemon.json` or `/etc/containerd/config.toml`, `/etc/crictl.yaml` and `/etc/containers/registries.conf`, backup is created.
+Additionally, if  `plugins."io.containerd.grpc.v1.cri".registry.config_path` is defined in `services.cri.containerdConfig` specified directory will be created and filled according `services.cri.containerdRegistriesConfig`.

 *OS specific*: No